 It is the mission of the college to assist students in achieving their personal and professional goals.
 It is the responsibility of the student to complete the requirements for admission.

 Applicants for admission must be at least sixteen (16) years of age.
 Applicants for Cosmetology and Allied Health programs must be seventeen (17) years of age or older.

 Educational requirements are determined by the Technical College System of Georgia and the College.
 Requirements vary according to the program of study.
 A high school diploma or the equivalent (GED) is desirable but is not an entrance requirement for all programs.
 All applicants must have graduated from high school or completed the GED requirements prior to graduation from any program.
-Applicants who have completed (C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official college transcripts in lieu of high school diploma or GED.
 Home-schooled student documents will be accepted according to Technical College System of Georgia policy.

 Applicants must take the required COMPASS or ASSET placement test or submit satisfactory SAT I or ACT test scores.
 Test scores will be considered valid for a period of five years.

 Documentation of Residency and Citizenship

 Applicants for admission must provide two forms of proof to support a claim for in-state residency, permanent resident citizenship status, and refugee status.
 If you are under 24 years of age and are a claimed dependent of a parent/guardian, we will need two forms of proof from your parent(s) or legal guardian as outlined in the Petition for Georgia Residency.
 This information must be received if you are seeking Georgia residency.
 A listing of specific acceptable documentation is available in the admissions office.

 Verification of Lawful Presence in the United States